 You cannot send more than 100 emails per day for free.
 You also need to verify a sender in order to send over 500 emails per day.

 - Up to 20 concurrent requests from a single IP

 - A single command timeout is 2 minutes

 - Multiple emails can be submitted in one session

 - Up to 20 concurrent requests from single IP

 - Connection timeout is 600 seconds

-Mailjet is an advanced service for handling.
-It is mainly for developers and marketers.
-Within the topic of this article, Mailjet has a free SMTP server to offer.
-It is represented as an SMTP Relay Service that you can easily integrate within your app.
+Mailjet has a free SMTP server to offer.
+It is represented as an SMTP relay server that you can easily integrate within your app.
 Unlike similar solutions, Mailjet supports several SMTP ports.
-In practice, this offers greater flexibility for sending emails.
-If you prefer conventional HTTP connection, Mailjet Send API is also available.
+In practice, this increases the security of your emails with TLS or SSL encryption and prevents your emails from getting blocked by internet service providers (ISPs).
+If you prefer a conventional HTTP connection, Mailjet Send API is also available.